estudioChispa/100-days-of-code/r1-log.md

 ## Log

+### R1D55
+iOS and Swift.
+Tried a cool animation tutorial but the code was so beyond my current capabilities that I stopped halfway through.
+But, I did learn how to set constraints programmatically, so there's that.

 ### R1D54
 iOS and Swift.
 Researching tvOS.
 One little question led to more and more questions.
 Of course, now I want to make an app for Apple TV.